Retirement annuities

 You think you need an income-producing portfolio, so you are taking too much risk

-Risk can sneak up on you in all sorts of ways if you reach for yield.
+Risk can sneak up on you if you reach for yield.
 If you are reaching for yield, annuitize some of your reach, and you will reduce risk significantly.
 Total return investing beats the pants off of income production for this generation.
-If you need income-producing assets to retire on, think again, and think about a SPIA instead.
+If you need income-producing assets to retire on, think again and think about a SPIA instead.

 You have longevity